Shyft-to/ladybug-sdk/README.md

 streamer.removeAddresses(["6EF8rrecthR5Dkzon8Nwu78hRvfCKubJ14M5uBEwF6P"]) //accepts a list of address and removes it
 ```

-### Streaming transactions for specific Instructions
+### Instruction Detection
-The parser parses transactions, based on the program IDL.
-Now, the IDL defines the instructions which are available in the program and due to this we can stream transactions containing specific instructions in the following manner.
+You can now easily detect instrcutions, by specifying hooks for which instructions you want to lsiten to.
+The sdk abstracts away all the complexities.
+Its parses transactions and looks for instructions in both top level and inner instructions.

-For example, the pump.fun IDL has various instructions such as: `buy`, `sell`, `migrate` etc. We can stream transactions which contain these instructions in the following manner:
+For example, the pump.fun IDL has various instructions such as: `buy`, `sell`, `migrate` etc. We can detect when a particular instruction gets triggered.

 ```javascript